 However, the lack of larger, substantive, studies has prevented adaptogens from gaining acceptance in the established medical community.
 The term adaptogen is not accepted in pharmacological, physiological, or mainstream clinical practices in the European Union.
 The European Medicines Agency says the concept requires additional clinical and preclinical research.
 Most of the available studies performed in the Soviet Union, Korea, and China before the 1980s, have been dismissed because the studies were small and poorly designed, using animals or animal or human cell cultures rather than humans.

-Part of the difficult with adaptogen studies is that the herbs can have differing results between people or within the same body, says Dr. Low Dog.
+Part of the difficulties with adaptogen studies is that the herbs can have differing results between people or within the same body, says Dr Low Dog.
 In some studies, ginseng relieves anxiety and in other studies, it stimulates anxiety.
 Equally some studies show that ginseng raises BP while in others lowers BP.
 Adaptogens are essentially smart drugs that ‘normalize’ things, she says.